Mothin Ali: Personal life

+Early life

+Ali was born on 12 January 1982 in Sheffield, South Yorkshire and he is of Bangladeshi descent.
+His family moved to the UK in the 1960s, and his father worked as a unionised steelworker in Sheffield.

+In 2000, Ali moved to the Gipton and Harehills area of Leeds.

 Horticulture

 Ali has a YouTube channel, "My Family Garden", which in 2022 had 35,000 subscribers and 50,000 in 2024, where he documents his gardening.
 In 2022, he was featured on the BBC programmes Marcus Wareing's Tales from a Kitchen Garden and Blossom Trees and Burnt Out Cars; in the same year he began craft production of achar made from home-grown ingredients.

+Business interests

+Ali is the sole director of MA Holdings, a limited company which holds two buy-to-let properties in Leeds, although Ali does not appear to profit from either of them.
+The purchase of properties occurred before the Green Party's October 2025 policy of phasing out private landlord ownership.